dana-ciocan/github-auth-example/README.md

 # Github Auth Example

 This is a very minimal Next.js repo to show how you can authenticate to Github's OAuth server.
+It is the companion repo for a blog article I am currently writing on OAuth - feel free to [check out my blog](https://www.danaciocan.com) if you are interested in all things software engineering!

 Follow the instructions in this README to get set up and run this example locally.

 ## Create a Github app